trial8/trial/README.md

 <dd>

 ```
-In this page ,the course materials and recommended suggestions for the entire batch will be listed (Written source, Audio-visual aids, e-learning/technology, Objects, Events, and People etc) that can be used to support or help Teaching and Learning.
+In this page ,the course materials and recommended suggestions for the entire batch will be
+ listed  (Written source,Audio-visual aids, e-learning/technology, Objects, Events, and People
+ etc) that can be used to support or help Teaching and Learning.
 ```
 </dd>
 <dt>